Lurnea - Cartwright

 Table Chart PROFILE FAQ

-Lurnea - Cartwright has a typical household mix, with a fairly typical median household size
+Lurnea - Cartwright has a typical household mix, with a higher-than-average median household size

-Family households constitute 74.3% of all households, including 38.1% couples with children, 14.8% couples without children, and 19.7% single parent families.
-Non-family households comprise the remaining 25.7%, with lone person households at 23.8% and group households making up 1.8% of the total.
-The median household size is 3.0 people, which aligns with the Greater Sydney average.
+Family households comprise 74.3% of all households, including 38.1% couples with children, 14.8% couples without children, and 19.7% single parent families.
+Non-family households account for the remaining 25.7%, with lone person households at 23.8% and group households comprising 1.8%.
+The median household size is 3.0 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households